Cristela Alonzo: Early life

-Alonzo was raised in San Juan, Texas, the youngest of four children of mother Natalia Gonzalez, who worked double shifts at a Mexican restaurant for about 20 years, and father Adalberto Alonzo, both of whom were from Mexico.
-When Alonzo's mother was pregnant with Alonzo, Alonzo's mother left her abusive husband and raised the children alone.
+Cristela Alonzo was born on January 6, 1979 in Hidalgo, Texas.
+She was raised in San Juan, Texas, the youngest of four children of mother Natalia Gonzalez, who worked double shifts at a Mexican restaurant for about 20 years, and father Adalberto Alonzo, both of whom were from Mexico.
+When Alonzo's mother was pregnant with Alonzo, she left her abusive husband and raised the children alone.
 Alonzo has explained that she never met her father, who died in 2009.

 She has three siblings, older sister Julisa Maria Alonzo and older brothers Eloy Eduardo Alonzo and Ruben G. Alonzo.
 Alonzo's mother came from the small village of El Zancarron in San Luis Potosi, Mexico.
 Throughout her childhood, on her mother's weekly day off, Alonzo spent time with her paternal grandmother in Reynosa, Mexico, just across the border.

 For the first eight years of Alonzo’s life, the family squatted in an abandoned diner, and were homeless and destitute, even with her mother working double shifts as a waitress.
 She often went hungry, and had problems with skin pigment due to a lack of nutrition.
 Alonzo said her mother often used humor to offset the abject poverty.
 Alonzo learned English from watching TV as her family spoke only Spanish at home; her mother never learned to speak English.
 Television was a way for the family to stay inside, avoiding the violence from drug trafficking in their neighborhood.
 Alonzo would translate American shows into Spanish and act them out for her mother.
 Alonzo and her mother were inseparable.
 Alonzo and her mother shared a bed until Alonzo turned 18.

 Alonzo was raised in a very strict Catholic household.
-Because her older sister married young, she spent much of her childhood hanging out with her older brothers and became interested in comic books, trading playing cards, a lot of Star Trek: The Next Generation, Dungeons and Dragons, and metal music.
+Because her older sister married young, she spent much of her childhood hanging out with her older brothers and became interested in comic books, trading playing cards, a lot of Star Trek: The Next Generation, Dungeons & Dragons, and metal music.
+Alonzo entered and won theater competitions across South Texas while in high school.
 She graduated from Pharr-San Juan-Alamo High School.

 At age 18, Alonzo left home to attend Webster University to study theater in St. Louis.
 However, Alonzo dropped out because she could no longer afford school.
 She went back to Dallas and moved in with her sister, where she took care of her mother who was sick and her sister's children.
 Alonzo's mother died in 2002.